-OBJECTIVE: Students will explore and re-create various architectural styles using KEVA planks.
+OBJECTIVE: Students will explore and recreate various architectural styles using

+KEVA Planks.

-- 1. Have students research different types of architecture and bring in pictures from magazines, the Internet or their own sketches.
-Examples: Roman Colosseum, Egyptian pyramids, Japanese pagodas, alpine chalets, log cabins, skyscrapers, cathedrals, castles, buildings from the Baroque and Palladium periods. - 2.
+- 1. Have students research different types of architecture and have students bring in pictures from magazines, the Internet or their own sketches.
+Examples: Roman coliseum, Egyptian pyramids, Japanese pagodas, alpine chalets, log cabins, skyscrapers, cathedrals, castles, buildings from the Baroque and Palladium periods. - 2.
 Discuss how habitat, technology, culture and use of the building affect the overall design of a building.
 Also discuss how styles change in architecture just as in clothing. - 3.
-Have each student create a structure using KEVA planks that represents a particular style or period.
+Have each student create a structure, using KEVA Planks, which represents a particular style or period.

-BUILDING EXTENSION: Advanced students could research the history of architecture and, as a group, create a 3D timeline with representations of major styles.
+BUILDING EXTENSION: Advanced students could research the history of architecture and, as a group, create a 3-D timeline with representations of major styles.